redFrik/udk17-Digital_Harmony/udk170518/README.md

 $ mv Assets/Plugins/LeapCSharp.NET3.5.dll Assets/
 ```

-also you might need to do a workaround because of the unity versions and the case sensitivity:
+also you might need to do a workaround because of the unity versions and the lower case:

 (see here: <https://issuetracker.unity3d.com/issues/linux-editor-api-updater-fails-to-upgrade-this-dot-component-expressions>)